20 Tips for Parents of IB Diploma Students

 5. When you think your child should need it, apply for special services.
 Ask the school to assess your child in his or her strongest language if your child has issues with learning.
 The teacher could be able to provide your child in the class with accommodation.
 If the school finds out that your child has a learning disorder, at no cost, he will get additional assistance.

 6. Make sure you get homework done for your kids.
 Let your child know that you agree that education is important and that homework needs to be completed every day.
 By setting aside a special place to study, maintaining a daily time for homework, and avoiding distractions such as television and social phone calls during homework time, you can support your child with homework.
+Explore our detailed guide on run study groups for more tips.

 If you are reluctant to support your child with homework because you feel like you do not know the subject well enough or because you do not speak or read English.
 You can support by showing that you are interested.
 Helping your child get prepared, providing the required resources, asking your child about daily tasks, tracking work to ensure that it is done, and praising your child will help in the long run.